schemacrawler/SchemaCrawler/schemacrawler-distrib/src/examples/markdown/readme.md

     - `python` - for Python language scripting with SchemaCrawler
     - `ruby` - for Ruby language scripting with SchemaCrawler
     - `velocity` - for Apache Velocity templating with SchemaCrawler
-    - `spring` - for using Spring Framework with SchemaCrawler

 ## Examples